 </HMTL>

-It will parse the information posted via web browser, determine the number of files is being uploaded, and save them in a specified server directory (C:\HostingSpaces\userid\your-website-name.com\wwwroot\images) under their original names.
+It will parse the information posted via web browser, determine the number of files is being uploaded, and save it to the specified server directory (C:\HostingSpaces\userid\your-website-name.com\wwwroot\images) under their original names.

 ASP Code